 Cloud CRM vs On-Premise CRM

 Plenty of companies – enterprises, usually – opt for on-premise CRMs as a solution.
-While it’s not recommended for small businesses, let’s understand the dynamics of it.
+While it’s not recommended for growing businesses, let’s understand the dynamics of it.

 A cloud CRM hosts data on servers owned by the platform, which – despite privacy laws – can make owners of certain companies uneasy.